opencast/opencast/docs/guides/admin/docs/installation/ansible.md

-Install via Script using the Repository (Debian, Ubuntu)
+Install via Script using the Repository
 ===========================================================================

 Installing Opencast can be complex, so we have built a set of Ansible scripts to handle the installation and